 Avoid, at all costs, using a name established in literature, movies, or television.
 No matter how obscure you think the name is, someone eventually is going to get the reference.
 There is an infinite supply of amazing names out there, available with a few simple searches online.
 There is no reason for creative players to copy an existing name.

 2.)
 Hook – What makes this persona interesting?
-‘Loner Assassin’ is not going to do it.
-To make a persona interesting they have to have some kind of non combat details which fill in specific details.
-One great angle is to figure out what makes your personas character class their choice instead of yours.
+‘Loner Assassin’ is not going to do it, that is far too cliche.
+One great angle is to figure out what theme makes your personas character class their choice instead of yours.
 An important aspect of having a hook in larp is that you never never say that word out loud.
 If the persona’s hook is ‘Ranger’, go out of your way to do rangery things, look like a ranger, and talk like one… But never say “I’m a ranger”.
 Have a realistic reason for that choice.
 “I grew up a woodsmen, felling trees”.
 Evoke the theme without stating the concept you’ve chosen.
 Show, don’t tell.

 3.)
 Goal – In the real world everyone wants to accomplish something.
 Everyone has a goal, sometimes stated, sometimes not.
 Acquiring basic equipment should fit the bill nicely for new players.
-Making better armor, acquiring a better sword, getting to become a member of a house they want to join.
+Making better armor, acquiring a better sword, obtaining status in a guild or house.
 For experienced players a persona should be seeking something less material and more emotional.
 Seeking revenge, feeling secure, collecting certain knowledge.

 4.)
-Secret – Hidden information that would be detrimental to the character if were to become widely known, can be very compelling.
+Secret – Hiding information that would be detrimental to the character if it were to become widely known, can be very compelling.
 Some players may balk at giving their persona a ‘weakness’.
 The most interesting characters have a weakness as well as strength, and players should be prepared to play out the repercussions of that secret being revealed.
 That makes the best drama.
 Nordic Larp has a technique called playing to lose.
 This is a great technique to build dramatic tension.
-Unfortunately this is avoided in boffer larp in the U.S. As much as having a goal gives the persona something to run towards, having a secret gives them something to run from.
+Unfortunately this tends to be avoided in boffer larp in the U.S. As much as having a goal gives the persona something to run towards, having a secret gives them something to run from.

 5.)
 Two Words – Borrowed directly from Minds Eye Theater of old.
 Pick two words that describe this character.
 There will be times in game that you as a player are put in a position where you wonder if you are behaving like the character or behaving like yourself, choose one of those two words and apply it to the current situation.
 You will instantly be dropped back in character.